ibm-cloud-docs/codeengine/appdeploy-update.md

     * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
     * Click the name of your project to open the **Overview** page.
     * Click **Applications** to open a list of your applications.
 Click the name of your application to open the application page.
 2. Click **Configuration** to open the configuration details for the selected application revision.
 3. Click **Edit and create new revision** to update the application.
 4. From the **Code** tab, click **Configure image** to open the configure image dialog.
 For this example, update the app to reference an existing `ibmcregistry` registry, select the `mynamespace2` namespace, select the `helloworld-repo` image, and select `1` as the value for `tag`.
 From the configure image page,
     * If the image you want to use resides in the same {{site.data.keyword.registryshort_notm}} account, select the access for the registry.
     * If the image that you want to use resides in a different container registry account, you can select the registry access for this registry.
 If the registry access does not exist, you must first [create your IAM API key](/docs/codeengine?topic=codeengine-add-registry#images-your-account-api-key) and then [Add registry access to {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-add-registry#add-registry-access-ce).

-    If you only need to update the registry access to your image, you can make this change without clicking **Configure image** to open the configure image dialog and use the Registry access menu to select an existing registry access or [create a registry access to {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-add-registry#add-registry-access-ce) for the image that is referenced by your application.
+    If you want to update only the registry access to your image, you can make this change without clicking **Configure image** to open the configure image dialog and use the Registry access menu to select an existing registry access or [create a registry access to {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-add-registry#add-registry-access-ce) for the image that is referenced by your application.
     {: note}

 5. Click **Done**.
 You selected your image in the registry to reference from your app.
 6. Click **Save and create** to save your change and deploy the app revision.
 7. After the application status changes to **Ready**, you can test the app revision.
 Click **Test application** and then click **Send request** in the Test application pane.
 To open the application in a web page, click **Application URL**. `Hello World from {{site.data.keyword.codeengineshort}}` is displayed.

 ## Updating an app to reference a different image in {{site.data.keyword.registryshort}} with the CLI